|We can prove the positive outcomes and great benefits for youth who participate...|

 Add to these the self-reported rises in self-esteem, pride and respect for others, and improved attendance coupled with reductions in truancy rates and it becomes obvious why so many schools participate year-on-year in Rock Challenge®!

-With our successful second year of our 'Youth Division’ event we are also set to see the benefits of participating in the Rock Challenge® reach a far wider community in the many diverse groups now taking part.
+With increasing success in our 'Youth Division’ event we are also set to see the benefits of participating in the Rock Challenge® reach a far wider community in the many diverse groups now taking part.

-Even though it is still a recent innovation in the UK, some OfSTED inspection teams have already discovered its effects in participating schools they have visited.
-Here are some quotes from participants:
+Some OfSTED inspection teams have already discovered its effects in participating schools they have visited.
+Here are some quotes:

 "The famous music and dance extravaganza Rock Challenge® has become part of a Hanson tradition ...
 Students enjoy these events; participation in the Rock Challenge® is high and many hours are willingly given up for practice."